-This philodendron leaf below reminds me of what butterfly wings look like before they completely unfurl.
+The leaf below reminds me of butterfly wings before they completely unfurl.
 Does it remind you of a newly emerged butterfly?

-The orchid house at the Phipps Conservatory in Pittsburgh was the home of this wacky philodendron leaf.
+The Phipps Conservatory in Pittsburgh was home to this wacky philodendron leaf.
 I walked right by it but noticed the new leaf coming out on the second pass-through.
 The color of the veins and the interesting way it is wrapped up caught my attention.